How to Clean Landscaping Rocks

 If your rocks have oil stains, a solution of water and dish soap will get them sparkly clean.

-Some rocks might have moss or algae growing on them from exposure to water elements in your landscaping.
+Some rocks will have moss or algae growing on them from exposure to water elements in your landscaping.
 Vinegar will take care of that little issue.

-For rocks that have serious stains, combine one part bleach and two parts water to provide the bath those rocks need to get cleaned right up.
+For rocks that have serious stains, combine one part bleach and two parts water to provide the bath those rocks need to get clean.

-These rocks must be removed from the bed first.
-Bleach will kill any plants or grass that it comes in contact with.
+Remove these rocks from the bed first.
+Bleach and soap will kill any plants or grass that it comes in contact with.

-Make sure your runoff goes to a place where children, pets, vegetation, and other wildlife are unlikely to wander into and be exposed to the chemicals.
+Make sure your runoff goes to a place where children, pets, vegetation, and other wildlife are not going be exposed to the chemicals.

 Make sure to give everything a final rinse, especially if you used anything besides water to clean your landscaping rocks.

 Anytime you’re using water, it’s important to conserve as much water as possible.
-A gardener should always attempt to have a water efficient landscape.
+A gardener needs to always attempt to have a water efficient landscape.

 Wrapping up